paul-wolf/djaq/README.rst

 -  A handy user interface for trying out queries on your data models.

-Djaq provides whitelisting of apps and models you want to expose.
+Djaq provides allowing and disallowing apps and models you want to expose.
 It also provides a simple permissions scheme via settings.

 .. figure:: https://github.com/paul-wolf/djaq/blob/master/docs/images/djaq_ui.png?raw=true